PeterYaoNYU/e2e_low_latency_wireless/README.md

 This guide include the following sections:
 1. How to get resources on Powder.
 2. How to set up the network.
+(Software installation and initiation)
 3. How to Configure the network.
+(Slicing, different routes, queue discipline configuration)
 4. How to run an experiment.
 5. How to analyze the experiment data.